-The teaching of history needs to consider the varied abilities, attitudes, and individual needs of the children.
-History lessons can be differentiated by outcome however, if a skill or activity is deemed inappropriate for a child or group of children, alternatives will be planned which best suit their needs.
+The teaching of art and design needs to consider the varied abilities, attitudes, and individual needs of the children.
+Art lessons can be differentiated by outcome however, if a skill or activity is deemed inappropriate for a child or group of children, alternatives will be planned which best suit their needs.